overwolf/overwolf.github.io/docs/api/overwolf-games-events-heartstone.md

 #### *deck_id* note

-Decks are “visible” when the local player starts a new game (during the “deck selection” screen) or when the local player enters the “My Collection” screen.
+Decks are “visible” when the local player starts a new game, during the “deck selection” screen, or when the local player enters the “My Collection” menu.
 The following data is being provided for each deck:
 * Deck name / id
 * Deck cards (array of cards)